You’re Not Alone

 Make a caregiving budget

-As you being to care for your aging parent, it’s important to establish a budget to avoid any financial discrepancies in the future.
+As you being caring for your aging parent, it’s important to establish a budget to avoid any financial discrepancies in the future.
 You want to ensure that there’s enough money for comprehensive care for your loved one for as long as they need it.
 So, determine where the money is going, and how much it’ll cost to care for them in and out of house.
 Then, you can explore the different resources available to help you better allocate the funds without risk of financial consequences in the future.

 Take advantage of free or low-cost resources and senior activities